 Field Boss Representation and Fees

-Each NAAYF intra-league football game (played between two NAAYF teams), including Jamboree, Regular Season, and Bowl Games, will have at a minimum of one (1) NAAYF Field Boss present.
+Each NAAYF intra-league football game (played between two NAAYF teams), including Jamboree, Regular Season, and Playoff Games, will have at a minimum of one (1) NAAYF Field Boss present.

 Associations will only be responsible for paying for one (1) Field Boss per game, even if the Commissioner should send more than one Field Boss to a venue for a game.